syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ---
 layout: post
-title: Selection in Syncfusion ListView
+title: Selection in SfListView
-description: Describes about the selection behavior in Syncfusion ListView.
+description: Describes about the selection behavior in SfListView.
 platform: xamarin
 control: SfListView
 documentation: ug